gstanden/orabuntu-lxc/README.md

 (4) To run the software:  /home/ubuntu/Downloads/anylinux/anylinux-services.sh

 (5) If you want to set the installation parameters you can pass them in at the command line, or, you can edit the anylinux-services.sh script (recommended method) near the end of the script where default values are set.
-You can set two domain names, the name of the DNS DHCP nameserver that is created, etc.
+You can set two domain names, the name of the DNS DHCP nameserver that is created, number of container "clones" to be created, Major Oracle Linux release version (for the containers, e.g "7") and Minor Release (for the containers, e.g. "3") which would result in Oracle Linux 7.3 containers.

 That's it.
 The scripts will run and when done you will have however many containers you specified in the parameters of whatever Oracle Linux release specified (supports Oracle Linux 5, 6 and 7) and you will have them running on an OpenvSwith network and will also have a container which is the dynamic DNS DHCP provider for the containers.